Summary

 Before understanding how to appraise a business, it is important that you understand what a business valuation entails.
 A business valuation reflects the current economic worth of a business.
 The approach to conducting an appraisal may vary among evaluators and industries.
 But the factors included in such an analysis tend to be the same.
 Overall, the financial health of a business is calculated by assessing its team, assets, earnings, growth, and losses.
 That is within the context of its specific industry.

-Different methods used to determine a valuation
+Different business valuation methods used to determine a valuation

-1. Consider your assets
+1. Consider your tangible and intangible assets

 The valuation that this approach yields is likely a lot lower than the business’ true worth.
 This because it fails to consider expected revenue and earnings.
 Regardless, it is a great starting point for appraising a business.
 This is especially if you do not have profits and are looking to liquidate.